2026 CONFERENCE SCHEDULE

 Tables will be reserved for Women’s Forest Congress/Women In Wood meet up.

-SFI is working to increase Indigenous participation in forest certification and works with many partners to elevate their stories.
-Tune in to watch SFI’s latest Indigenous spotlight and hear from SFI certified Indigenous organizations on their sustainability leadership.
+SFI is working to increase Indigenous participation in forestry and engages with many partners to elevate their stories.
+Hear from Indigenous organizations on their sustainability leadership.

 Moderator